apache/fineract/INSTALL.md

 The three ways to get up and running with mifos platform is:

-1. The first (and the easiest) method is to just fire up the launch script provided in the release artifact and Mifos takes care of all the database, server-side and client-side setup for you.
+~~1.
+The first (and the easiest) method is to just fire up the launch script provided in the release artifact and Mifos takes care of all the database, server-side and client-side setup for you.~~
 2. Use Amazon AWS and mifosplatform public AMI to spin up a new instance in the cloud
 3. Manually install the prerequisite software on your own machine, follow setup instructions and use release artifacts to get platform running yourself.